- Meet Our Staff

 Step 1: File a Complaint

-The Dean of Students has been designated to serve as the Student ADA Compliance Officer, and will oversee student ADA compliance.
+The Dirctor has been designated to serve as the Student ADA Compliance Officer, and will oversee student ADA compliance.

 Student ADA Compliance Officer

 DSU, Room 2001